Ihavegot/Protify/README.md

 #### As a user

-- creating your own account
+- Creating your own account
-- searching and getting your favourite music
+- Searching and getting your favourite music
-- creating and updating your playlists
+- Creating and updating your playlists
-- giving your music your personal score
+- Giving your music your personal score

 #### As an administrator

-- permision for CRUD operations on every single entity
+- Permision for CRUD operations on every single entity

 ## Technologies used
-- Spring & Spring Boot
+- Spring Boot
 - PostgreSQL
 - Swagger
+- Spring Security

 ## Team
 - Łukasz Bociański